 - 3.3 Paragraph 5 of the Agreement is deleted in its entirety and replaced with the following: - a.
 ELECTROBLATE EQUITY.
-Within sixty (60) days of the Effective Date of this Amendment, ELECTROBLATE shall issue, in accordance with the "Agreement and Plan of Merger," shares of its common stock to AMI-USC, or AMI-USC's designee(s), as designated by AMI-USC in its sole discretion.
-AMI-USC shall divide, or shall have directed ELECTROBLATE to divide, such Common Stock among the following parties in the amounts specified below: - (i) Twelve percent (12%) to the inventors of the licensed PATENTS [\\\ Confidential]; - (ii) [\\\ Confidential] percent ([\\\ Confidential]%) to [\\\ Confidential]; - (iii) [\\\ Confidential] percent ([\\\ Confidential]%) to [\\\ Confidential]; and - (iv) [\\\ Confidential] percent ([\\\ Confidential]%) to [\\\ Confidential]. - 3.4 Paragraph 15 of the Agreement is deleted in its entirety and replaced with the following: - a.
+Within [ Confidential] of the Effective Date of this Amendment, ELECTROBLATE shall issue, in accordance with the "Agreement and Plan of Merger," shares of its common stock to AMI-USC, or AMI-USC's designee(s), as designated by AMI-USC in its sole discretion.
+AMI-USC shall divide, or shall have directed ELECTROBLATE to divide, such Common Stock among the following parties in the amounts specified below: - (i) [ Confidential] percent ([ Confidential]%) to [ Confidential]; - (ii) [ Confidential] percent ([ Confidential]%) to [ Confidential]; - (iii) [ Confidential] percent ([ Confidential]%) to [ Confidential]; and - (iv) [ Confidential] percent ([ Confidential]%) to [ Confidential]. - 3.4 Paragraph 15 of the Agreement is deleted in its entirety and replaced with the following: - a.
 This Agreement may be terminated at any time by mutual written consent of AMI-USC, USC, and ELECTROBLATE. - b.
-Notwithstanding the provisions of paragraph 15(a), USC may terminate this Agreement effective immediately upon the postmarked date of delivery of written notice to

-ELECTROBLATE if either: a) ELECTROBLATE fails to receive at least \$3 million in private cash funding by January 1, 2016; or b) ELECTROBLATE makes an assignment for the benefit of creditors, or has a bankruptcy petition filed by or against it which is not vacated within [\\\ Confidential], or a receiver or trustee in bankruptcy or similar officer is appointed to take charge of all or part of ELECTROBLATE's property.
+Notwithstanding the provisions of paragraph 15(a), USC may terminate this Agreement effective immediately upon the postmarked date of delivery of written notice to ELECTROBLATE if either: a) ELECTROBLATE fails to receive at least \$3 million in private cash funding by January 1, 2016; or b) ELECTROBLATE makes an assignment for the benefit of creditors, or has a bankruptcy petition filed by or against it which is not vacated within [ Confidential], or a receiver or trustee in bankruptcy or similar officer is appointed to take charge of all or part of ELECTROBLATE's property.